-If you’re serious about SEO and ranking in Google for keywords, than you likely know that building backlinks that point to your law firm’s website is an essential element of your Off-Site SEO strategy.
+If you’re serious about SEO and ranking in Google for keywords that will drive more valuable traffic and leads, then you likely know that building backlinks that point to your law firm’s website is an essential element of your search engine optimization strategy.

 So the question becomes, what links should you be building for your law firm’s site?

 We’re going to go over 7 categories of links you should be scavenging for and approaches you can use to get them.
 These link categories are going to range in difficulty from simple links that you can start acquiring as a beginner and then go into the more difficult, highly coveted types of links.

 7 Law Firm Link Building Sources

 In all, here are the different sources for building backlinks that we will look at: